Auckland Airport worker, contact of MIQ staffer confirmed as Omicron cases

-An Auckland Airport worker and a household contact of an MIQ worker have tonight been confirmed as Omicron cases.
+An Auckland Airport worker and a household contact of an MIQ worker have both been confirmed as Omicron cases.

-One of the cases was in Half Moon Bay, Auckland yesterday at Ara-Tai Café Half Moon Bay.

-Anyone seated inside at the cafe between 12.30pm and 2pm on Tuesday is considered a close contact and is asked to self-isolate and get tested immediately.
+According to a statement from the ministry, anyone seated inside at the cafe between 12.30pm and 2pm on Tuesday (January 18) is considered a close contact and is asked to self-isolate and get tested immediately.

 Anyone who was seated outside is a casual contact.